-It takes many different skills to meet the physical, emotional and spiritual needs of hospice patients and those who love and care for them.
-Our hospice offers you the full resources of our team.
-All members of your hospice team meet regularly to talk about your needs, share ideas and make plans that will be discussed with you.
+It takes many different skills to meet the physical, emotional and spiritual needs of hospice and palliative care patients and those who love and care for them.
+Our hospice and palliative care programs offer you the full resources of our team.
+All members of your care team meet regularly to talk about your needs, share ideas and make plans that will be discussed with you.

 - The Patient: You direct your care.
 Our care is focused on your particular needs and wishes.
 We offer a wide range of services designed to enhance your quality of life as well as to control pain and other symptoms of disease.
 You have a choice about the services and techniques you receive.
 We expect you and your primary caregiver to take part in the care planning process.
 You have the right to refuse any treatment or service offered.